 - Sodium (Na): Major electrolytes of the body include sodium (Na+), potassium (K+), chloride (Cl-), and bicarbonate (HCO3-).
 Sodium is important in maintaining appropriate fluid volume in the bloodstream and plasma osmolality (“blood saltiness” for lack of a better term) as well as aiding cellular electrical activity.
 If sodium is too out of whack, it can affect blood flow and brain function, potentially being deadly.
 High sodium levels can be caused by dehydration, fever, hyperventilation (such as excessive panting), central or nephrogenic diabetes insipidus, severe diarrhea, and excess salt toxicity.
 Causes of low sodium include loss from the body (via the kidneys, GI tract, or large skin wounds), rupture of the urinary bladder, or excess water-retentive states (such as congestive heart failure or liver failure).
 Sodium level is often analyzed along with a patient’s potassium level.
 For instance, a low sodium concentration with a very high potassium concentration (where the sodium to potassium ratio is less than 27:1) is suggestive of Addison’s disease (hypoadrenocorticism).

 - Potassium (K): Like the other major electrolytes, potassium functions to conduct electricity throughout the body, primarily in the activity of muscles, including the heart muscle.
 Therefore, even slight potassium disturbances can cause severe side effects.
 Low potassium can result in severe weakness and muscle fatigue and can be caused by decreased dietary intake, acid-base disturbances (metabolic alkalosis), diabetic ketoacidosis (a potentially life-threatening state of diabetes mellitus), and increased loss from the body (via the kidneys or GI tract due to vomiting or diarrhea).
 An elevated potassium level is even more worrisome as deadly heart arrhythmias (abnormal heartbeats) and cardiac arrest can occur.
-High potassium concentrations can be caused by acid-base imbalances (metabolic acidosis), tissue death, failure of elimination via the urinary tract (due to urinary bladder rupture, obstruction of the urethra), or Addison’s disease.
+High potassium concentrations can be caused by acid-base imbalances (metabolic acidosis), tissue death, failure of elimination via the urinary tract (due to urinary bladder rupture or obstruction of the urethra), or Addison’s disease.
 Occasionally, potassium may be elevated in a healthy patient, such as certain dog breeds (Akitas, Shiba Inus), or in patients with a high platelet count (platelets can release potassium inside blood test tubes).

 - Chloride (Cl): Chloride is sodium’s lover.
 Wherever sodium goes, chloride tends to follow.
 If sodium and chloride are high, it’s usually due to water loss caused by fever, hyperventilation, diabetes insipidus, renal loss, or GI loss due to diarrhea.
 Low sodium and chloride can be caused by bodily loss (from the kidneys, GI tract, or skin wounds) or water retention.
 (Occasionally, a high triglyceride level can also cause chloride to appear low on the blood machine reading.)
 However, sometimes sodium and chloride have a lover’s quarrel and temporarily part ways.
 Certain GI diseases can cause chloride to be lower than sodium on the reference range: vomiting, gastric dilatation-volvulus (GDV) in dogs, and ileus (in which the intestines have decreased motility).
 Rarely, chloride can be high with a normal sodium due to certain kidney or GI disorders, although these situations are less common.